 It was a brilliant marketing strategy — a page ripped right out of Netflix’s playbook.

 You see, Netflix didn’t get to where they are just from the quality of their productions.
-Hell, throughout TV history there have been plenty of great shows cancelled before their time.
+Hell, throughout TV history there have been plenty of great shows canceled before their time.

 Sure, their original series are spectacular, but where Netflix truly excels is in their marketing.
 The way they actually get eyeballs on their shows.